 Barne Barton, Plymouth

-See how the Barne Barton estate in Plymouth is being redeveloped through our major £22m regeneration programme.
+See how the Barne Barton estate is being redeveloped with our £22m regeneration programme.

-Barne Barton is in the St Budeaux area of Plymouth in Devon, next to the Tamar river.
-Its isolated position meant that, historically, the estate was known by locals as the “forgotten island”.
+Barne Barton is in the St Budeaux area of Plymouth, Devon, next to the Tamar river.
+Its remote position meant that the estate used to be known by locals as the “forgotten island”.

-We’ve worked with Zebra Collective, Clifton Emery Design, RH Partnerships, Plymouth council and members of the community to create a set of exciting plans for the regeneration of Barne Barton.
+We’ve worked with Zebra Collective, Clifton Emery Design, RH Partnerships, Plymouth council, and members of the community to create these exciting plans.
+Throughout the planning process we made sure resident feedback was included at every step.

 Transforming Barne Barton